Health Savings Account (HSA)

 *If you enroll in the CDHP Blue or Green with HSA after January 1, K-C’s contribution is prorated.

 Your HSA Contribution

 You can also make your own contributions to your HSA, tax free, up to the IRS limits.
 In 2018, the HSA contribution limit is $3,450 for individuals and $6,900 for a family.
 In 2019, the HSA contribution limit is $3,500 for individuals and $7,000 for a family.
 The 2018 and 2019 IRS limits include both your and K-C's HSA contributions.
 Also, if you're 55 years or older, you can contribute an additional $1,000 per year.

 Contributing to your account is easy and it’s tax-free.
 That means contributions come out of your paycheck before taxes are taken out, which lowers your taxable income and helps you save money for future health care expenses.
 And, when you spend those dollar on health care, they come out tax-free too.

 You have total control over how much goes in and out of this account.
 You set the amount and can change the contribution at any time before November 2 at K-C Benefit Compass.
 You can even go to ConnectYourCare and make additional contributions to your HSA from your personal bank account.
 Just remember the IRS limits.

 Using the Money in Your Account

-When you enroll in the CDHP Blue or Green, an HSA will be opened with UMB Financial Corporation (UMB).
+When you enroll in the CDHP Blue or Green, an HSA will be opened with UMB Bank (UMB).
 Our HSA administrator, ConnectYourCare offers online tools and information to help you manage your account.